Valien/albion-build-generator/README.md

 This package contains everything you need to self-host the Albion Online Build Generator using Docker.

+This was 99% coded with Claude :D So yeah, might not be accurate and have lots of broken stuff.
+Feel free to submit a PR to fix anything.

+Like what you see?
+Consider using my referral link - https://albiononline.com/ref/EN5QKEN9TH

+Enjoy!

 ## 📁 File Structure

 ```